 The Department of Art History’s selective program encourages interdisciplinary coursework and research through collaborative links between the department and its affiliated faculty who serve as curators in Houston or who teach visual and material culture in other departments at Rice.
 Our program also benefits from the rich visual culture of Houston.
 The Menil Collection has exceptional holdings in ancient, Byzantine, African, and modern and contemporary art.
 The Museum of Fine Arts, Houston has an encyclopedic collection of global art that includes Bayou Bend, with its collection of American decorative art and painting; the Blaffer Collection of Old Master paintings and prints; the Latin American collections and the affiliated International Center for the Art of the Americas; and an outstanding collection of modern and contemporary works.

 The Fondren Library at Rice University has over five million books, including more than 150,000 titles in art history.
 The library contains an additional 275 art and art history journals, plus access to online journals.
 Furthermore, the nearby Museum of Fine Arts, Houston, houses another 85,000 titles, and the Menil Collection several thousand more.
-The Department's Visual Resources Center has a legacy collection of over 450,000 slides, an ever growing collection of digital images, and offers access to ARTSTOR and Archivision licensed digital image collections.
+The Rice Art History Collection contains over 45, 000 high-quality digital images of art, architecture and visual culture from prehistoric to modern times.

 Generous funding for students is available beyond the five-year financial package of a $28,000 annual stipend and tuition waivers offered to incoming full-time students.
 The Department of Art History offers funding for travel to libraries, archives museums, and conferences in the U.S. or abroad, as well as supports students in their research and language study.